course-details-portlet

 Learning methods and activities

 Lectures, field measurements/field demonstrations, compulsory exercises (interpretations included reporting).
-The course will, if necessary, be held in English out of consideration to registered students.
 The course will be evaluated of a reference group appointed early in the semester.

 Compulsory assignments